 Two years prior, Claude Giroux entered the 2006 NHL Entry Draft, where he was drafted by the Philadelphia Flyers in the 1st round (22nd overall).

-Giroux would start his professional career with the AHL's (American Hockey League) Philadelphia Phantoms.
-But he wouldn't be there too long as the Flyers called him up to the big club on December 26th.
+Giroux started his professional career with the AHL's (American Hockey League) Philadelphia Phantoms.
+But he did not last there too long as the Flyers called him up to the big club on December 26th, 2008.
 His shortened AHL season lasted only 33 games, where he scored 17 goals and 17 assists.
 He would play the remaining 42 games with the NHL scoring 9 goals and 18 assists.

 |2010 Playoff Beard|

-The following season, 2010-11, saw Giroux take off registering career numbers (25g, 51a; 82 games).
-Due to his outstanding play he was selected to participate in the NHL All Star game.
-This was the 1st time Giroux was chosen to play with the best in the NHL.
-There he would play along side teammate and housemate Danny Briere.
-He would score a goal and an assist in the game.
+The following season, 2010-11, saw Giroux take off registering career numbers: 25 goals and 51 assists for 76 points in 82 games.
+Due to his outstanding play, Giroux was selected to participate in his first NHL All Star game.
+Claude suited up along side teammate and housemate Danny Briere and registered a goal and an assist in the game.

 |Danny and Claude at the 2011 All Star Game|